-China is increasingly attracting more foreign investment into the country, boosting the number of companies starting a business in China.
-Consequently, the need to hire employees in China and understanding the local labor law is also an important facet to consider when being a foreigner doing business in China.
+China is increasingly attracting more foreign investment into the country, the number of companies opening subsidiaries in China is increasing.
+Consequently, the need to hire employees in China and subsequently understand local labor laws is an important facet to consider when doing business in China.

-- Part One: Structure of Labor Cost / Employee Payroll in China
+- Structure of Labor Cost / Employee Payroll in China

 - Part Two: Mandatory Benefits – Social Insurance And Housing Fund

 - What is the basic individual income tax calculation formula?

 - What is the latest individual income tax rate in China?

 - What is an example of an individual income tax calculation?

 - Specific additional deductions that help employees to save the tax contribution

 - How to calculate the individual income tax if my employee applies the specific additional deductions?

 - Biggest Changes After the China Tax Reform in 2019